pogo61/Backstage-IaC-Plugin/README.md

 ### Folders

-* customer-common - contains the definition of our Customer entity, extremely simplified.
-This was buily by copying the https://github.com/backstage/backstage/tree/master/plugins/scaffolder-common package and removing unnecessary stuff.
+* iac-support-common - contains the definition of the Environment and ResourceComponent entities, extremely simplified.
+This was built by looking at the https://github.com/backstage/backstage/tree/master/packages/catalog-model/src/kinds and https://github.com/backstage/backstage/tree/master/packages/catalog-model/src/schema code for the existing entities
-* customer-backend - contains the validation logic used by Backstage to ensure our entity works correctly.
-This was generated with `yarn new --select backend-plugin` and modified to remove unnecessary stuff.
+* iac-support-backend - contains the validation logic used by Backstage to ensure our entities work correctly, and generate teh right relation lines.
+Again, I use the processors in these folders to help, but the best pointer I got was from the Backstage Discord support bods and the creation of the doEmit function.

 ### Using